How to Start Working with Application Compatibility Tool ACT. Upgrade Assessment Tool (UAT) helps to assess the compatibility of applications.

 Following are 11 Configuration steps for Upgrade Assessment Tool

-1. Launch “Application Compatibility Manager” shortcut to configure ACT.
+1. Launch the “Application Compatibility Manager” shortcut to configure ACT.

 2. Configure Application Compatibility Toolkit (ACT) 6.0.

 4. Configure Your ACT Database Settings.
-You must have You must have read and write permission to configure these settings.
+You must have read and written permission to configure these settings.

-5. Specify the location Path and share as ACT_6Logs.
+5. Specify the location Path and share it as ACT_6Logs.
 Data collected from the computers in your organization are automatically processed from this location.
-Note that Domain Computer write access to this share.
+Note that Domain Computer writes access to this share.

 6. Starting the ACT Log Processing Service.
 That is it Configuration of ACT completed.

-7. From Application Compatibility Manager console –> Collect –> File –> New to create create and deploy a Inventory collection package to computers to collect inventory data that will be uploaded to the ACT database.
+7. From Application Compatibility Manager console –> Collect –> File –> New to create and deploy an Inventory collection package to computers to collect inventory data that will be uploaded to the ACT database.

 This package should be installed on all the computers which you want to collect data.
 Use SCCM 2012 applications to install this package to all the systems.

 8. Start the configuration of System Center 2012 Configuration Manager.
-The upgrade assessment tools connects to your ACT server to download information about application compatibility.
+The upgrade assessment tools connect to your ACT server to download information about application compatibility.